MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-alterroles.md

     weight: 16
 ---

-In the previous guide, you created a new role and assigned privileges for specific objects.
+In the [previous guide](/manage/user-management/rbac-newrole), you created a new role and assigned privileges for specific objects.
 This guide walks you through updating your previously created roles and removing users or roles when they are no longer needed.

 ## Before you begin

-In this guide, you'll use `psql` to manage users in Materialize, so be sure you have `psql` installed locally.

-If you have not completed the New User guide, you'll need to create an example environment with a new user, new role, cluster, database, schema, and table.
+Make sure you have already created a new user and a role.

-## Create a second role
+## Step 1.
+Create a second role

-If you completed the previous new user guide and did not destroy your environment, your `dev_role` still exists in your `mz_roles` table.
 For this tutorial, you will create a new role with different privileges to other objects.
 Then you will apply those privileges to the `dev` role and alter or drop privileges as needed.